Eat healthier in 7 days

 Are you confused by the food messaging from media and advertising?
 We are too!
 That's why we've created this 7-day bulletproof healthy eating plan to create new and healthy eating habits.

 Each of the following 7 habits is crucial for both weight loss, and the prevention of weight gain.
-Start today, and as these small steps build on themselves, you will take one large step towards a healthy future.
+Start today, and as these small steps build on themselves throughout the week.
+By the end, you will take one large step towards a healthy future.

 Day 1 - Organise your meals